michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-06-22-rental-depreciation.md

 - Increased Business Use:

-  - You can continue the existing depreciation schedule for the original portion of the property.
+  - You continue the existing depreciation schedule for the original portion of the property.
-  - Additionally, you can create a new depreciation schedule for the increased business use percentage, with a new starting date and a cost basis reflecting the increased portion's value.
+  - Additionally, you create a new depreciation schedule for the increased business use percentage, with a new starting date and a cost basis reflecting the increased portion's value.
   - Alternatively, you can stop the current depreciation, and start a new schedule in the similar manner as in "Discontinued Periods of Rental Use".
 <br><br>
 - Decreased Business Use: